Ethics of artificial intelligence: Threat to human dignity

-Weizenbaum explains that we require authentic feelings of empathy from people in these positions.
-If machines replace them, we will find ourselves alienated, devalued and frustrated, for the artificially intelligent system would not be able to simulate empathy.
+Weizenbaum says that humans require authentic feelings of empathy from people in these positions.
+If machines replace humans, we will find ourselves alienated, devalued and frustrated, for the AI system would not be able to simulate empathy.
 Artificial intelligence, if used in this way, represents a threat to human dignity.
 Weizenbaum argues that the fact that we are entertaining the possibility of machines in these positions suggests that we have experienced an "atrophy of the human spirit that comes from thinking of ourselves as computers."

-Pamela McCorduck counters that, speaking for women and minorities "I'd rather take my chances with an impartial computer", pointing out that there are conditions where we would prefer to have automated judges and police that have no personal agenda at all.
-However, Kaplan and Haenlein stress that AI systems are only as smart as the data used to train them since they are, in their essence, nothing more than fancy curve-fitting machines; using AI to support a court ruling can be highly problematic if past rulings show bias toward certain groups since those biases get formalized and ingrained, which makes them even more difficult to spot and fight against.
+Pamela McCorduck counters that, speaking for women and minorities "I'd rather take my chances with an impartial computer", arguing that there are conditions where it would preferable to have automated judges and police that have no personal agenda at all.
+However, Kaplan and Haenlein stressed in 2019 that such AI systems are only as smart as the data used to train them since they are, in their essence, nothing more than fancy curve-fitting machines; using AI to support a court ruling can be highly problematic if past rulings show bias toward certain groups since those biases get formalized and ingrained, which makes them even more difficult to spot and fight against.

 Weizenbaum was also bothered that AI researchers (and some philosophers) were willing to view the human mind as nothing more than a computer program (a position now known as computationalism).
 To Weizenbaum, these points suggest that AI research devalues human life.

 AI founder John McCarthy objects to the moralizing tone of Weizenbaum's critique.
 "When moralizing is both vehement and vague, it invites authoritarian abuse", he writes.
 Bill Hibbard writes that "Human dignity requires that we strive to remove our ignorance of the nature of existence, and AI is necessary for that striving."